-When you buy veterinary care for your pet you are buying a service.
-By law, a service should be carried out with reasonable care and skill.
+When you buy veterinary care for your pet, you are buying a service.
+Your vet must deliver this service with reasonable care and skill.

 Negligence must result in harm, loss, injury or damage of some sort.
-For example, a vet may fail to prescribe the appropriate course of treatment and, as a result, the animal suffers permanent injury or dies.
+For example, a vet might prescribe an inappropriate course of treatment and your pet dies or is permanently injured as a result.

-If you think your vet has been negligent and you want to complain, you will need to decide what outcome you want.
-For example, you may want:
+If you think your vet has been negligent and you want to complain, you’ll need to decide what outcome you want.
+For example, you might want:

 - a formal apology

 - free corrective treatment

 You can claim reasonable compensation on top of the cost of the treatment if the vet’s negligence costs you extra money or injures your pet.